NanXiao/tracecore/_posts/2014-06-24-use-dtrace-to-diagnose-gdb-issues.md

 	}
 This script would print the input arguments and return values of the `bfd_hash_lookup`, so I can see why the warning was outputted.

-After executing it, I knew the root cause was some registers section (like `.reg`) couldn't be created if doesn't exist.
+After executing it, I knew the root cause was some register sections (like `.reg`) couldn't be created if don't exist.

-As a man who haven't read gdb source code, only through very simple DTrace scripts (conatins only several lines), I can analyze the root cause of 2 gdb issues.
-So I suggest every programmer try to learn DTrace, and it can give you big rewards!
+As a man who haven't read gdb source code, only through very simple DTrace scripts (contain only several lines), I can analyze the root cause of 2 gdb issues.
+So I suggest every Unix programmer try to learn DTrace, and it can give you big rewards!

 Happy DTracing!
 Happy hacking!